kevin-f-ortega/redo/man/redo-targets.md

 the file and its .do file, you wouldn't want it to show up in this list.)

-If a .do script does not produce an output file (eg. all.do, clean.do), it also does not show up in this list.
+If a .do script does not produce an output file (e.g. all.do, clean.do), it also does not show up in this list.

 The output of redo-targets might be useful in a